christianalfoni/christianalfoni.github.io/_posts/2014-12-10-did-you-know-webpack-and-react-is-awesome.md

 }
 {% endhighlight %}

-Lets just briefly talk about the script we have added here: `"webpack-dev-server --devtool eval --progress --colors"`.
+Let us just briefly talk about the script we have added here: `"webpack-dev-server --devtool eval --progress --colors"`.
 When you run `npm run dev` in your terminal this is what will be executed.
 It runs **webpack-dev-server** with some arguments. *--devtool eval* will add sourcemapping to your code.
 It is really important that you do it like this.
 Sourcemapping can also be achieved with *--d*, but that is a lot slower. *--progress* and *--colors* will just improve the feedback you get in the terminal when running your workflow.

 <a name="runningworkflow"></a>
 ### Running the workflow
-Lets us create an HTML file that our **webpack-dev-server** can serve when we fire up the workflow.
+Let us create an HTML file that our **webpack-dev-server** can serve when we fire up the workflow.
 Add an *index.html* file to the build folder and put something like this in it:

 {% highlight html %}
 <!DOCTYPE html>